owid/sdg-tracker.org/pages/global-partnerships.md

 **_By 2020, enhance capacity-building support to developing countries, including for least developed countries and small island developing States, to increase significantly the availability of high-quality, timely and reliable data._**

 Tracking progress towards the Sustainable Development Goals (SDGs) requires the capacity to gather and report high-quality and reliable data.
 This is strongly dependent on institutions and nations development capacity in statistical management.
 The chart below highlights the Statistical Capacity Indicator for countries across the world.
+Also show is number of countries with a statistical plan implemented, by source of funding.

 <iframe src="https://owid.cloud/grapher/statistical-capacity-indicator" style="width: 100%; height: 600px; border: 0px none;"></iframe><iframe src="https://owid.cloud/grapher/countries-with-stats-plan-funded-by-source" style="width: 100%; height: 600px; border: 0px none;"></iframe>